cbp952/RBE2001_template/README.md

 | upstream Bytes |4 | 4 | 4 | 4 | 4 | 4 | 4 |4 | 4 |
 | Contents upstream |1994 | X Location | Y Location | Z Location | azimuth | elevation | tilt | bounding cylinder radius | bounding cylinder height |

 Request for the position and orentation of the robot.
 Location is in MM from the loading point in location 0 to the center bottom of the bounding cylinder of the robot.
 The size of the robot is reported in MM measured in positive values from center bottom of the bounding cylinder that envelops the robot.
 The center is defined as the turning center of the robot.
 The radius is the distance to the furthest point on the robot from the turning center.
 Maximum radius is 100mm.
-Direction of travil is +X in the robots coordinate frame.
+Direction of travel is +X in the robot's coordinate frame.

 ### Direct Drive
 | |ID | float |float |float |float |float |float |float |float |